hardproblems/pinterest-teletraan-docker/deploy-board/README.md

-Dockerfile for dockerizing deploy-board django app Also included are files needed to deploy this as an AWS Elastic Beanstalk app
+Dockerfiles for teletraan components (deploy-board for now, then teletraan-service) Also included are files needed to deploy each as an AWS Elastic Beanstalk app
 	- Dockerrun.aws.json
 	- .ebextensions/options.config #Supplies environment variables